Manufacturing of a CLT Wall (Cross Laminated Timber) with LIGNOLOC® Wooden Nails from BECK

 Learn more about LIGNOLOC® Wooden Nails

-When building with LIGNOLOC®, everyone benefits: timber builders, craftsmen, the residents of the buildings – and of course, our environment.
+In a timber construction project with LIGNOLOC®, everyone benefits: timber builders, craftsmen, the residents of the buildings – and of course, our environment.

 LCLT VS. CLT